-Summer 2018 sees the opening of an exciting new property in the centre of Hamburg – Tortue, an ode to time, life and new perspectives.
+The opening of Tortue, a in the centre of Hamburg has captured the imagination of thousands of tourists since its opening a year ago.
 Taking its name from the French word for ‘turtle’, the hotel expends the joy of taking one’s time and proffers a certain Gallic savoir-vivre; a stylish translation of the French occupation of this city between 1806 and 1814, when none other than Napoleon lived on the same street.
 In this temple to the art of life, led by Design Hotels Originals Marc Ciunis, Carsten von der Heide, and Anne-Marie Bauer, guests are welcomed to another realm, where the outside world has no choice but to wait.

 When you are looking for a restaurant that offers something a little different – special even – then you need look no further than Nowhere, the latest eatery to open its doors on Ekamai Road.
 The casual rooftop restaurant brings to the table the best of European and Asian dishes in a Eurasian menu that’s simply bursting with tasty treats and crafty cocktails.